pombreda/lepl/doc-src/manual/implementation.rst

 Implementation
 ==============

-LEPL is, in many ways, a very traditional recursive descent parser.
+Lepl is, in many ways, a very traditional recursive descent parser.
 This chapter does not describe the basic ideas behind recursive descent parsing [*]_.
 Instead I will focus on the details that are unique to this particular implementation.